-Many business owners express confusion when confronted with the choice of mobile apps.
-Traditionally, the decision was possibly less complex, as there were only two apps to choose from: the native app, and the web apps.
+Many business owners express confusion when confronted with the possibility of launching their mobile app through multiple different methods.
+Traditionally, the decision was less complex, as there were only two apps to choose from: the native app, and web apps.
 Today, however, there is a new addition to the list: the hybrid app.

-The hybrid app is one that combines elements of both web and native apps.
-Web apps, generalised for several platforms are not installed on a computer or other device, but can be accessed over the internet.
+A hybrid app combines elements of both web and native apps.
+Web apps, which are generalised for several platforms, are not installed on a computer or other device, but can be accessed over the internet.
 Native apps, developed for a specific platform are installed on a computer or other device.

-- Constant ability to function whether the user’s device is online or not;
+- The ability to constantly function whether the user’s device is online or not

-Most of today’s apps can be considered to be hybrid apps, as they offer features such as locally-stored content and the ability to access online services.
+Most of today’s apps are hybrid apps, as they offer features such as locally-stored content and the ability to access online services.

 The hybrid app can also obtain increased visibility due to its ability to be distributed, both to mobile browsers via search engines and natively via app stores.

 As easy as it can be to create a hybrid app, the challenge comes with getting the app to run properly on each platform.
-This can take much work, and so the choice to create a hybrid app depends on the simplicity of the app, as well as how close a developer wants to get the user to a native experience.
+This can take a lot of work, and so choosing to create a hybrid app depends on the simplicity of the app, as well as how close a developer wants to get the user to a native experience.